Cultural policy framework and development in Finland

 Finland's cultural policy's most important guidelines are laid out in the Government Programme and in separate programmes for specific sectors.

-Culture in the Government Programme and key projects
+Culture in the Government Programme

 Strategy for Finnish cultural policy